aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

 ## Check for missing binary dependencies

 Libraries for Python or Java can link in binary shared objects to provide enhanced performance.
-The absence of these shared object dependencies does not prevent the application from running on Graviton2, but the CPU will be forced to use a slow code-path instead of the optimized paths.
+The absence of these shared object dependencies does not prevent the application from running on Graviton, but the CPU will be forced to use a slow code-path instead of the optimized paths.
 Use the checklist below to verify the same shared objects are available on all platforms.

-1. JVM based languages — Check for the presence of binary shared objects in the installed JARs and compare between Graviton2 and x86.
+1. JVM based languages — Check for the presence of binary shared objects in the installed JARs and compare between Graviton and x86.
   ```bash
   %> cd ~/aws-getting-started-guide/perfrunbook/utilities
   %> sudo ./find_and_list_jar_with_so.sh